Gazelle79/Gazelle79/README.md

 ### :key: My values

 - Solving any problem starts with asking the _right_ questions.
-- Taking more time to design software properly at the start means you won't REWRITE EVERYTHING later.
+- Take more time to design software properly at the start.
+You won't have to rewrite EVERYTHING later.
 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs on a page.
 - Good communication is just as important as well-written software.
-- Knowing a language is more important than any framework.
+- Knowing a language > knowing a framework.
 If I know a language, I can learn any framework that uses it.
 - Frameworks change.
 Fundamentals don't.

 ### :speech_balloon: Programming languages